ItamarShalev/semester_organizer/README.md

 - Python version 3.8 and above, Preferred version >= 3.13 for efficient and fast use.
 - Chrome browser installed.
-- For GUI flow - Tkinter
 - Git bash or any terminal support your language (pycharm doesn't support Hebrew by default)

-Tkinter come with python installation, if you didn't install it right, please install A new python and configure it correctly.

 ### Config git bash to support Hebrew

 - Change the settings (right-click on the screen of git bash)
 - Options -> Text -> Font -> Select font "Miriam Fixed"
 - Options -> Text -> Character set: Change to utf-8

 ## How to use

 - Open terminal (Git bash recommended and must for Hebrew)